Having a documented content marketing strategy impacts your content performance and ROI:

 Once you define your audience segments and buyer personas, map the customer journey of each persona within the buyer’s funnel, including:

 Additionally, what questions do they ask themselves as they conduct their searches?
 Alfred L. Yarbus, a Russian psychologist, conducted a study on eye movements.
 Participants were asked to look at paintings.
 Yarbus asked a certain question, then he tracked the eye movements of each participant.

 What he found was that participants looked at completely different parts of the painting depending on the question they were asked beforehand.

-Essentially, our brains are hardwired to find solutions to specific questions we are asking ourselves, and this is why it’s critical that you strive to answer your audience’s burning questions in your content at each stage throughout the funnel.
+Essentially, our brains are hardwired to find solutions to specific questions we ask ourselves.
+So it’s critical to develop an SEO content strategy that answers your audience’s burning questions at each stage throughout the funnel.

 For example, a blog post may target a generic head-term in your industry to capture those just beginning the buyer’s journey.
 The post may answer key questions and offer potential solutions.
 Or, it may be an entertaining or intriguing piece meant to expand reach and capture attention.

 Another blog post may target the middle of the funnel when the prospect has done their initial research and begins to engage with various brands or vendors.
 At this point, the prospect may want more detailed and customized content focused on specific products, services, solutions, features and benefits.

 At the bottom of the funnel, prospects want to compare options and make a final decision.
 To turn their curiosity into a conversion, provide an ROI calculator, detailed case studies or offer a free trial or coupon.
 For example, Terakeet has an entire page of SEO and content strategy case studies to explore.